Katia-maldonado/Katia-maldonado.github.io/index.md

 * Lab 8

     Lab 8, part 1: I liked this lab because we had to count the arguments for sandwiches.
-The code prompted to input their choice of protein, bread, and condiment.
+The code prompted the user to input their choice of protein, bread, and condiment.
 If there were not three arguments inputted then the user was prompted on the screen to input their three arguments again.
 I also like when we have to prompt the user with inputs.
 Lastly, at the end after the code is ran it prints out the ingredients that are in the sandwich.